FlukeNetworks/apheleia/README.md

 [![License](https://img.shields.io/badge/license-GPLv3-blue.svg)](https://github.com/FlukeNetworks/apheleia/blob/master/LICENSE)
 [![Stories in Ready](https://badge.waffle.io/FlukeNetworks/apheleia.svg?label=ready&title=ready)](http://waffle.io/FlukeNetworks/apheleia)

 `apheleia` is a reconfiguration utility for [nerve](https://github.com/airbnb/nerve) similar to Yelp's [nerve-tools](https://github.com/Yelp/nerve-tools) `configure_nerve`, but with its data based in zookeeper and not on disk.
+The zookeeper data can be updated from YAML configuration files via the `apheleia` CLI tool.
+This is to reduce the unneeded complexity introduced by having to keep local files of the configuration around on every machine.
+Since zookeeper already contains critical data in most mesos deployments, there is little reason to not use it as storage for service declarations as well.

+# Justification

+Yelp's [nerve-tools `configure_nerve`](https://github.com/Yelp/nerve-tools) works well for exposing *Marathon* services, but breaks down when you want to expose mesos tasks in a more generalized manner.
+Apheleia will be able to select tasks to expose from the mesos slave API via simple regex filters, rather than having to look explicitly for marathon services.
+This means that your service discovery mechanism is not so closely tied to the mesos framework that you choose, though it will require slightly more configuration on a per-service basis.

 # Usage